rojebd/voxed/README.md

 I was bored one day so I decided to make my own color scheme

-I don't consider this complete as I didn't configure all the for Helix

 # Screenshots

 ## Python (Random python code I wrote)